-- Choose your providers and change those choices. (see page [40]) - Have a friend, family member, or helper come to your appointments. - Be actively involved in making your treatment plan. - Agree to or refuse services.
+- Choose your providers and change those choices.
+(See page 32) - Get a second opinion.
+(See page 32) - Have a friend, family member, or helper come to your appointments. - Be actively involved in making your treatment plan. - Agree to or refuse services.
 Know what might happen based on your decision.
 A court-ordered service cannot be refused. - Refer yourself to behavioral health or family planning services without permission from a provider. - Make a statement of wishes for treatment.
 This means your wishes to accept or refuse medical, surgical, or behavioral health treatment.
 It also means the right to make directives and give powers of attorney for health care, listed in ORS 127.
-(See page [73]). - Make a complaint or ask for an appeal.
+(See page 104) - Make a complaint or ask for an appeal.
 Get a response from Advanced Health when you do this.
-(See page [78-83]) - Ask the state to review if you don't agree with Advanced Health's decision.
-This is called a Hearing. - Get free certified or qualified health care interpreters for all non-English languages and sign language (see page [6]).
+(See page 109) - Ask the state to review if you don't agree with Advanced Health's decision.
+This is called Hearing. - Get free certified or qualified health care interpreters for all non-English languages and sign language.
+(See page 5)